KihtrakRaknas/GradeViewGetCurrentGrades/README.md

 # GradeViewGetCurrentGrades
-A helper function used in GradeView server code.
+Helper functions used in GradeView server code.
 It is used frequently and is central to the service so it was turned into a git submodule

 ### Used here:
 - [GradeView](https://github.com/KihtrakRaknas/GradeView)